EladFirebolt/godocs/docs/sql_reference/commands/data-management/copy-from.md

 ```
 To provide your credentials in the previous example, do the following:

-* Replace the `<aws_access_key_id>` with an AWS access key that is associated with an AWS user or AWS IAM role.
-The AWS access key is a 20-character string such as `AKIAIOSFODNN7EXAMPLE`.
+* Replace the `<aws_access_key_id>` with an AWS access key ID that is associated with an AWS user or AWS role.
+The AWS access key ID is a 20-character string such as `AKIAIOSFODNN7EXAMPLE`.
-* Replace the `<aws_secret_access_key>` with an AWS secret access key associated with the user or role associated with the AWS access key.
+* Replace the `<aws_secret_access_key>` with an AWS secret access key associated with an AWS user or IAM role associated with the AWS access key ID.
 The AWS secret access key is a 40-character string such as `wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`.

 #### Read errors from file